Dec 04, 2024

 Scammer Tactics

-International students should beware of scams and fraud at all times.
+International students should be aware of scams and fraud at all times.
 Scammers will identify themselves as police officers, government officials, SEVP, USCIS, ICE agents, IRS tax representatives, or university officials.
 These scammers will:

 • Use threatening tactics such as dismissal from the university, deportation from the US, or pending police arrest if payment is not made immediately.